A trip of a lifetime to Kenya!

 He is coming to play too with the kids (he scores a goal!), also sign pictures and he has got a specially signed book for you to take home!
 We then relax in the quiet of our office as he tells you about his motivation in life, and future goals.

 Eliud gives you his signed book for helping the Kenyan kids.

 Oops, we are almost ending our week and you have not even shopped for souvenirs!
-We take you to the place where the locals shop to get the best prices and most variety of hand made gifts.
+We take you to the place where the locals shop to get the best prices (most $1 to $10) and a large variety of hand made gifts.

 After a leisurely lunch we drop you at the local airport for a quick 40-minute flight to get you back to Nairobi for your evening flight back home!

 Some people then fly to the Masai Mara, others relax at the Lamu beaches.. both a domestic flight away (cost around $60 one way).

 Shoe4Africa’s mission is to improve the lives of those living in poverty.
 We’ve been doing projects in Kenya since 1995, hoping to make a difference.
 We’d be honored if you join us.

 Hey, don’t take our word for it!
 What does NAOMI CAMPBELL think of Kenya?
 Have a look at her Kenyan house.
 Video